 One of the main responsibilities of a not-for-profit's audit committee is to hire and evaluate the independent auditor.
 What if your organization doesn't have a separate audit committee?
 This responsibility then falls to the entire board of directors, but it could be delegated to the finance committee or the executive committee, if they exist.
-The full board is still responsible to approve the auditors and document that decision in the minutes.
+The full board is still responsible for approving the auditor and documenting that decision in the minutes.

 This tool takes the evaluation of the external auditor beyond the price discussion.
 It promotes a value conversation looking at how well the external audit firm makes a difference to the organization in its performance and effectiveness.
 The end result is to determine if any changes need to be made to the relationship in the following year.